 Fungi are organisms belonging to the kingdom Fungi that includes 144,000 species of organisms such as yeasts, rusts, mildews, mushrooms and so on.
 Fungi are the most widely distributed organism on the globe as it has medicinal properties.
-Fungi are found free living in the soil or water.
+Fungi are found free-living in the soil or water.
 Some of these organisms create parasitic or symbiotic relationships with plants and animals.
-Fungi has been of great importance to human beings, as it produces food items like bread, cheese and wine.
+Fungi have been of great importance to human beings, as it produces food items like bread, cheese and wine.
 Fungi are found everywhere from the air, soil, river, lakes and seas to plants, animals, clothing, etc.

 Let’s look at the life cycle of fungi to get a better understanding.

-Life Cycle of Fungi:
+Life Cycle of Fungi

 Sexual Reproduction of Fungi –

 - Spore (Haploid): All fungi begin their life cycle in this stage.
 This is the first stage in the life cycle of a fungus.
 In the beginning, all spores are haploid which means that they have only a single copy of their entire genetic material.
 These spores migrate far distances through the air or by grabbing onto other organisms on the way.
 After locating a favourable living environment, they grow a bunch of root-like structures called mycelium.
 Nutrients are transferred through mycelium in order for spores to develop.

 - Mycelium (Diploid): When the mycelium grows and develops, it might encounter another fungus.
 If the two fungi are compatible, a haploid cell from each fungal mycelium fuses together to form a new diploid cell.
 These new fused cells are diploid as they have more than one copy of their genetic information.